beego/beedoc/en-US/mvc/view/view.md

 If TplNames is not set in Controller while auto render is enabled, Beego will use TplNames below by default:

-	c.TplNames = c.ChildName + "/" + c.Ctx.Request.Method + "." + c.TplExt
+	c.TplNames = strings.ToLower(c.controllerName) + "/" + strings.ToLower(c.actionName) + "." + c.TplExt

 It is Controller name + "/" + request method name + "." + template extension.
-So if the Controller name is `AddController`, request method is `POST` and the default template extension is `tpl`, Beego will render `/viewpath/AddController/post.tpl` template file.
+So if the Controller name is `AddController`, request method is `POST` and the default template extension is `tpl`, Beego will render `/viewpath/addcontroller/post.tpl` template file.

 ## Layout Design